 Centre Target: An option when viewing log events.
-This adjusts your view so that the object in your log is placed in the centre of the screen.
+This adjusts your view so that the object in your log is placed in the centre of the screen shown in the Browser layer, select an option from the Show Events dropbox.